Plautilla Nelli: Works created, rediscovered, and restored

 Nelli produced mainly devotional pieces including large-scale paintings, wood lunettes, book illustrations, and drawings.
 Her paintings include Lamentation with Saints (in the large refectory, San Marco Museum, restored 2006), Saint Catherine Receiving the Stigmata and Saint Dominic Receiving the Rosary, in the Andrea del Sarto Last Supper Museum of San Salvi, both restored in 2008.
 Nelli's Grieving Madonna, also at San Salvi, is a copy of the same subject by Alessandro Allori.
 Her Crucifixion is exhibited in the Certosa di Galluzzo Monastery, near Florence.
 The Last Supper, in the refectory of Santa Maria Novella, is the only work Nelli signed.
 Her nine drawings in the Uffizi's Department of Prints and Drawings were restored in 2007 and include several representations of the human figure such as Bust of a Young Woman, Head of a Youth and Kneeling Male Figure.
 The Pentecost in Perugia's Basilica of San Domenico is another of her most significant works, as are her Annunciation and Saint Catherine of Siena, both in the Uffizi.

 The Last Supper, a 7x2-meter oil painting on canvas in the Basilica of Santa Maria Novella, is the only signed work by Plautilla Nelli known to survive.

-Painted in the 1560s, Nelli's Last Supper is the first depiction of the subject by a woman.
+Painted in the 1560s, Nelli's Last Supper is the earliest known depiction of the subject by a woman.
 Florence has the richest tradition of paintings of the Last Supper in the world.
 Her most significant work because of its size and subject, it is a seven meter–long oil painting on canvas.
 The Last Supper was under restoration for four years.
 The work then went on exhibit in October 2019 at the Santa Maria Novella Museum in Florence, across from Alessandro Allori's painting of the subject, also painted in the sixteenth century.

 Nelli's work represents a daring creative endeavor for a nun-artist of her period, as most were relegated to producing miniatures, textiles, or small sculptures in painted terra cotta or wood.
 By creating and signing this enormous fresco-like work depicting one of Florence's most beloved spiritual subjects, Nelli successfully placed herself among the ranks of her male counterparts, such as Leonardo da Vinci, Andrea del Sarto and Domenico Ghirlandaio, an accomplishment lost to history for many centuries.
 Due to the recent restoration of the Lamentation, there has been more investigation into Nelli's life and art.